 Analog Computing - The future is continuous

 The artificial intelligence industry faces a growing energy crisis.
 Training large language models consumes massive amounts of power, while deploying AI at the edge demands efficiency that traditional digital processors struggle to deliver.
-This challenge has sparked renewed interest in analog computing—a paradigm that performs calculations using continuous physical quantities rather than discrete digital values.
+This challenge has created interest in analog computing: which performs calculations using continuous physical quantities rather than discrete digital values.
 Recent breakthroughs suggest analog computing could deliver 10-40x energy efficiency improvements over conventional digital AI accelerators while maintaining competitive accuracy for specific applications.

 The arXiv repository shows accelerating publication rates in analog deep learning, with comprehensive reviews examining eight different analog computing methodologies.
 These papers focus increasingly on practical implementations rather than theoretical possibilities, suggesting the field is maturing toward commercial viability.